cmageanu/cmageanu.github.io/2021-12/predict_stock_prices.md

     Wall time: 29.4 s

-And the average error per year for the combine 10 stocks above:
+The average error per year for the combine 10 stocks above:

 ```python